majuzi123/HMAutoDroidbot/README.md

     That's it!
 You will find much useful information, including the UTG, generated in the output dir.

     + If you are using multiple devices, you may need to use `-t <device_serial>` to specify the target device.
 The easiest way to determine a device's serial number is calling `hdc list targets`.
+    + If you use an emulator, there is no serial number.
+When using the **hdc list targets** command, you should receive a local loopback address IP and port: 127.0.0.1:5555.
+You may need to use ` - t 127.0.0.1:5555 ` to specify the target device.
+(The emulator needs to be configured in the Deveco Studio development tool of HarmonyOS.
+Please refer to the specific configuration tutorial< https://developer.huawei.com/consumer/cn/doc/harmonyos-guides-V5/ide-emulator-create-V5 >)
     + You may find the `-debug` tag useful while you are trying to debug the source code.
     + Use `-log` flag to get the hilog in HarmonyOS, which can be found in the report directory.
     + You may find other useful features in `droidbot -h`.